tcruiser60/Heatmiser_HW/README.md

 Copy files to /config/custom_components/heatmiser_hw/ directory on you Home Assistant Server Note currently no Icon for the intergration.

-Yaml configeuration is as follows -
+Yaml configuration is as follows -
 Add to configuration.yaml

 water_heater: